oxsecurity/megalinter/docs/descriptors/swift_swiftlint.md

 swiftlint is called once on the whole project directory

-- filtering can not be done using Mega-Linter configuration variables, it must be done using swiftlint configuration or ignore file (if existing)
+- filtering can not be done using Mega-Linter configuration variables,it must be done using swiftlint configuration or ignore file (if existing)
 - `VALIDATE_ALL_CODEBASE: false` does not make swiftlint analyze only updated files

 ### Example calls